NLXionaire/nulliquidus/README.md

 The NulleX block explorer.

 This project is a fork of [Ciquidus Explorer](https://github.com/suprnurd/ciquidus) which is a fork of [Iquidus Explorer](https://github.com/iquidus/explorer).
 Shoutouts to both Luke Williams for the original code and Alan Rudolf for all the additional bonus featues which saved me tons of time!
-I'm only standing on the backs of giants.
+I'm only standing on the shoulders of giants.
 Thank you both!!!

 ### Requires